 How To Stop Robocalls

 iEditorial Note: These blog posts represent the opinion of DoNotPay’s Writers, but each person’s situation and circumstances vary greatly.
 As a result, you should make sure to do your own independent research.
 Because everyone is unique, our self-help tools are never guaranteed to help with any specific situation.
-DoNotPay is not a law firm and is not licensed to practice law.
-DoNotPay provides a platform for legal information and self-help.
+DoNotPay is not a law firm, is not licensed to practice law, and is not equivalent to the services of a licensed lawyer.
+DoNotPay provides a platform for legal information and self-help, and does not offer legal services.
+Third party news articles mentioned on our website do not necessarily reflect the views of the company, or the current services that we offer.

 How to stop robocalls — The ultimate guide

-Cancel robocalls and sue robocallers
+Cancel robocalls and send demand letters to robocallers

 Robocalls are not only annoying, but they're also increasing by the day.
 According to Yahoo Finance, Americans received over 4.7 billion robocalls in January 2020 alone.
 This number marked a 4% increase from December 2019, despite new regulations stepping into action from the start of the year.
 When you add to the fact that robots used for scam calls today are much faster at dialing than humans could ever be, making them much more efficient, it’s no surprise the number of robocalls is increasing.